 There are plenty of reasons to take a gap year, but one of the most overlooked one is that people sometimes take their gap year in order to sort out their exam marks.
 This can be difficult for people as it means having to go back and perfect something that you’ve already done, but we have some tips on retaking your exams during a gap year that can help you out below:

 Remember this.
 It’s very easy to become disillusioned with why you’re taking a year off.
 Sometimes people forget the reasons why and decide to go and do something different.
 We don’t recommend doing that.
 Remember that you’re here to improve a previous exam score and it’s in your best interest to remember just that (learn more – common gap year mistakes).
 It’s a good chance to get a job, but we recommend that you keep this on the back-burner, at least until you’ve actually sat the exam in question.

 Organisation is so important if you’ve only got one exam to retake (learn more – exam revision tips), we recommend spending as much time as you can writing and preparing for said exams.
 You might only have to do one exam with no coursework; but we recommend writing essays and the like to get yourself ready and prepared, revise for an hour every night, work on memory tips for your exam.
 Just remember that you need to organise your life around this to make sure that you don’t miss out on your place in next year’s Clearing (learn more – what is Clearing).

 You need to remember what your goals are for the coming year, you need to prioritise, that’s so much easier said than done, but you have to remember that this year is to focus on you boosting your grades and to improve your grades, mapping your future is essential.
-It’s so easy to get yourself distracted with other pursuits, but we really recommend that you stay on task, get through the hard part (Which is the exam or whatever the equivalent is at the end) then you can relax, you’ll definitely have earned it then!
+It’s so easy to get yourself distracted with other pursuits, but we really recommend that you stay on task, get through the hard part then you can relax, you’ll definitely have earned it then!